What is a loan eligibility checker?

-Lenders look at your credit file to see how you’ve managed credit and made payments over time, including whether you’ve applied for credit recently and if you’ve missed or made any late payments.
+Lenders look at your credit file to see how you’ve managed credit and made payments, including whether you’ve applied for credit recently and if you’ve missed payments or made any late payments.
 Your credit history is captured in a single number called a credit score.
 Having a good credit score increases your chances of getting approved for a loan.

 That’s where we can help.
 You can check your loan eligibility online with our free checker to see how likely it is that you’ll qualify for a loan, before you apply.
 This means you won’t waste time chasing loans that may be out of your reach.
 And you’ll protect your credit score while you’re shopping around.